 Step 4: Take the Roof Off

 After removing non-structural elements, you can focus on the roof.
 That way, there is enough strength to hold the frames of the shed together.
-Begin with getting on top of the roof or getting an A-frame ladder.
+Begin with the shingles by getting on top of the roof or getting an A-frame ladder.
 Ensure that you wear proper safety gear and have a ground tarp ready to contain all the pieces.
 You will need a roofing shovel to pry up the nails and shingles.
 A square shovel or a flat bar is useful for the same task, as well.
 You can then peel up the tar paper and the next layer, which will mostly be plywood or Oriented Strand Board (OSB).